sacrebleu/superset-demo/ReadMe.md

 #### 4. File upload via terraform

-Again, a real-world system would have some sort of data transform pipeline for feeding data - storing lottering numbers as a string array is not ideal.
+A real-world system would have some sort of data transform pipeline for feeding data - storing lottery numbers as a string array is not ideal.
 I played with the idea of transforming the data before upload, but it wasn't clear whether that was permitted within the scope of the exercise and it would be quick to do if it became necessary.
-Superset has transform functions which seem adequate on top of athena.
-It's a pragmatic solution and it works well enough within the scope of the demo
+Superset almost certainly has transform functions, but Superset's online documentation corpus is unreliable.
+Therefore I took the decision to generate a simple `UNION ALL` view across the five ball number columns to generate a combined list of all winning lottery balls.
+It's a pragmatic solution and it works well enough within the scope of the demo.

 ###### 5. IAM roles should be provisioned prior to build-out

 In an ideal world I would have a good overview of what roles were necessary and prune out those that were not.
-Unfortunately, some of these services [Glue, Athena] are new to me so I'm not familiar with their required minimum credential sets.
-Where possible.

-I've retroactively gone back to prune down iam permissions etc.
+Unfortunately, some of these services e.g Glue and Athena are new to me so I'm not familiar with their required minimum credential sets.
+Where possible, I've retroactively gone back to prune down iam permissions etc.

 ###### 6. Use of Nginx Ingress

-I elected to use the NginX ingress controller primarily because it provides a reliable manner to map k8s services to a classic loadbalancer (which is what is used in this case).
-I use Ingresses in my day to day role and am comfortable enough with them to troubleshoot them if there are issues
+I elected to use the NginX ingress controller primarily because it provides a reliable manner to map k8s services to a classic loadbalancer (which is what I used in this case).
+I use Ingresses in my day to day role and am comfortable enough with them to troubleshoot them if there are issues.

 ###### 7. Postgresql should be in RDS, Redis should be in Elasticache

 I don't like running stateful data stores in kubernetes - even with PVC backing and regional topology annotations.
 It makes more sense to me to keep data outside the cluster where possible, so I would prefer to put Postgresql and Redis into external services.
 However, that is beyond the scope of this exercise and what is provided here is good enough for the small datasets in use.

+###### 8. Spot instances are cheaper but they create topology issues

+Because of the stateful nature of Postgresql, it requires a PersistentVolumeClaim in order to store data locally.
+Unfortunately, [the initial cluster I built](https://github.com/sacrebleu/superset-demo/blob/948628d9311fd9fca5eda65d7fd8f48f41bcb04f/tf/eks.tf#L69) specified SPOT instances of a single family only, with only one instance created because of cost considerations.
+When the instance was reclaimed, a replacement came up in a different AZ and the underlying volume could not be attached, leading to the system going down.
+This can obviously be mitigated by widening the number of permitted instance classes in the Node Group... and by moving stateful services out of Kubernetes in the first place.

 #### Meditations

-1. superset configuration required an enormous amount of trial and error; the internet is full of bad or subtly wrong config suggestions.
+1. Superset configuration required an enormous amount of trial and error; the internet is full of bad or subtly wrong config suggestions.
 What worked was a service account using irsa with the necessary permissions and providing NO FURTHER GUIDANCE to the superset system about how to connect; boto3 used the assumed role and was able (finally) to connect.
 In retrospect it's obvious but it was a journey of several hours to land on a working configuration.

-2. Being unfamiliar with superset, it was frustrating to try to work out how to display data in the way I wanted to.
+2. It was frustrating to try to work out how to get Superset to display data in the way I wanted to.
 I think of things like lottery ball picks in terms of the basic statistics I know, so to me histograms and gaussian curves make sense.
-However, visualising them took some work, it was only late in the demo that I worked out that bar charts could with some work be configured to behave like histograms.
-The 'Winning number frequency chart' demonstrates this.
+However, Superset's histogram functionality is extremely limited and the bar graph functionality is also stunted.
+Much of this is likely down to nuances in dataset configuration that I do not understand in the environment, but it really should not be as hard as it is to display a histogram of five buckets, with the X axis in distinct categories.
+Superset tutorials are sparse and often paywalled; coming from a Grafana / SQL background it is often not the most intutive UI for me.

 ----